Navigating choosing a wedding photographer – advice for engaged couples

 Personally, my approach is to tell the story of the day by documenting it candidly and unobtrusively, however, I love spending time creating portraits and I am always more than happy to spend some time doing group shots, as I think they’re an important part of the day.

 In my view, someone whose style you love should be the number 1 consideration when choosing a wedding photographer.
 You’ll want to look at your photos again and again, for the rest of your life.
 Picking a photographer whose work you love will mean you stay in love with your wedding pictures.

 Think about what you’d like to achieve with your wedding photography coverage

-Things to think about at this stage include the number of hours’ coverage you want, whether you both want your preparations photographed (this may require a second photographer, if you’re not getting ready at the same venue) and the budget you want to set yourself.
+Things to think about at this stage include the number of hours’ coverage you want, whether you both want your preparations photographed (this may require a second photographer if you’re not getting ready at the same venue) and the budget you’re working with.